BartMassey/wordle5/README.md

 specifically, I started by responding to this
 [Reddit thread](https://www.reddit.com/r/learnrust/comments/x5ykmt/comment/in7l45g/).

+This program currently solves the problem in about 8ms for me.
+See the [Performance](#performance) section below for much more information.

 ## Algorithm

 My approach is "brute-force" state-space search, as is the